 People can and do change.
 With a bit of effort, you can change yourself.
 You can act differently towards the other person, you can be supportive and understanding.
 But if the other person just keeps on doing and saying the same things then you may have to cut them loose and move on.

-I expect everything to be in place before I start
+I expect everything to be right before I start

 Some people will not start on a task until everything is exactly right.
 This is a form of procrastination.
 The expectation that everything has to be in place before you can start means that you will almost never be ready to start.
-It is much better to work out what are the minimum conditions required to be able to get going.
+It is much better to work out what are the minimum things needed for you to get going.
 And then start on it even if other things have to catch up later on.

-Everyone has expectations, but sometimes those expectations are so unreasonable that they prevent any kind of progress at all.
-Examine these seven expectations and just check that you are not putting obstacles in your own path.
-Having a will to succeed is essential to success, but make sure success is actually possible, and not some unattainable expectation.
+Everyone has expectations, but sometimes false expectations actually prevent any kind of progress at all.
+Examine your own expectations from time to time.
+Check that you are not putting obstacles in your own path.